 - checked that all your electrics – the vehicle’s external system for signalling and lights and internal illumination) – are OK;

 - remembered to confirm where you stand in relation to any need for a TV licence – broadly speaking, if your normal place of residence will be empty while you’re away or nobody will be using the TV there, your motorhome TV should continue to be covered.
 But if someone else back home will be using the TV there (your grown-up kids might have stayed behind, for example), you may need a separate licence for your motorhome’s appliance;

 - included some emergency lighting and reliable, fully-charged torches;

 - made certain that you have a good first-aid kit available that is within its “use by” dates;

 - taken some sort of sensible heating with you or verified that anything built-in will be adequate – as any native will know only too well, that might be important even at the height of a British summer, so it’s certainly worth checking;

 - made sure the appropriate water reservoirs have been filled;

 - included all your electrical and plumbing connectors;

-- planned your route carefully?
-Whether you use SatNav or good old maps, this is important.
-You won’t want to discover low bridges or impassably small access tracks only for the first time when trying to reach your site by that scenic route;
+- planned your route carefully – whether you use satnav or good old-fashioned maps, this is important since you won’t want to discover low bridges or impassably small access tracks only for the first time when trying to reach your site by that scenic route;